 TGah Editor: Change the paragraphs below as follows (#3296):

-Short frames with Type field value equal to 0 define a Short Data frame where either A1 or A2 field is an SID as indicated in Table 8-397 (From DS values in Short frames) and the other A1 or A2 field contains a MAC address.
+Short frames with Type field value equal to 0 define a Short QoS Data frame where either A1 or A2 field is an SID as indicated in Table 8-397 (From DS values in Short frames) and the other A1 or A2 field contains a MAC address.
 Short frames with Type field value equal to 1 define a Short Management frame where either A1 or A2 field is an SID as indicated in Table 8-397 (From DS values in Short frames) and the other A1 or A2 field contains a MAC address.
 Short frames with Type field value equal to 2 define Short Control frames.
-Short frames with Type field value equal to 3 define a Short Data frame where both A1 and A2 fields contain MAC addresses.
+Short frames with Type field value equal to 3 define a Short QoS Data frame where both A1 and A2 fields contain MAC addresses.
 All other values of the Type field are reserved.

 The PTID/Subtype field is 3 bits and depending on the type of the Short frame it indicates:

-The 3 LSBs of the TID as defined in 8.2.4.5.2 (TID subfield) for Short Data frames (Type field equal to 0 and 3) transmitted by a QoS STA.
+The 3 LSBs of the TID as defined in 8.2.4.5.2 (TID subfield) for Short QoS Data frames (Type field equal to 0 and 3) transmitted by a QoS STA.

 The Subtype for Short Control frames (Type field equal to 2) as described in 8.8.4 (Short Control frames)